 Pike Creek Horticulture Center: Seed starting—plant seeds and take them home to watch them grow.
 GEO-pet creation—Ideal for kids

-Special Thanks to Snap-on Incorporated for their continued support of Celebrate Earth Day and the Fall Harvest Fair.
+Special Thanks to Snap-on Incorporated for their continued support of Celebrate Earth Day.

 Thank you Mahone Middle School for their dedicated students sharing their environmental knowledge and volunteer assistance